 The Federal Assembly comprises the National Council and the Council of States.
 The two Councils have equal powers; together they form the Federal Assembly.
 Parliament enacts legislation and monitors the activities of the Federal Council and the Federal Supreme Court.
 The main role of the Federal Assembly is to enact legislation.
-However, it is also responsible for releasing funding (budget), approving the state accounts, overseeing the Federal Council and the federal courts and the Federal Chancellor, concluding international agreements for which the Federal Council is not responsible and fostering relations with foreign parliaments.
+However, it is also responsible for releasing funding (budget), approving the state accounts, overseeing the Federal Council and the Federal Chancellery as well as the federal courts, concluding international agreements for which the Federal Council is not responsible and fostering relations with foreign parliaments.